German P.

 Fortis

-• The integration plan for Fortis and ABN AMRO had planning issues (technical and content).
-Fortis and ABN AMRO’s legal advisors lacked trust in the joint legal merger plan.
-German analyzed and fixed technical MS Project issues.
-He documented Fortis’s results and joined the joint legal merger planning, working closely with lawyers from both banks.
-He built a user-friendly MS Project-Excel interface for basic plans.
-German solved MS Project tech issues and ensured Fortis’s results were clear and controlled.
+• There were planning issues (both content-related and technical) in planning the integration of Fortis and ABN AMRO.
+Fortis and ABN AMRO's legal advisors did not trust the joint legal merger planning.
+German conducted a root cause analysis of technical MS Project issues and fixed them.
+He documented Fortis's results and joined the joint Legal Merger planning, working closely with legal staff from Fortis and ABN AMRO.
+He developed an easy-to-use MS Project-Excel interface for simple delivery of basic plans.
+German solved the MS Project technical issues and made sure Fortis's results were clear and under control.

 Sep 2009 - Dec 2009